sarbal/BINF_tut/lessons/lesson6.md

 ## Basic Data Structures
 ### Tuples
-- List of elements, but cannot be changed
+- List of elements, but cannot be changed and defined by "()".
-- defined by "()".
+- Functions often pass tuples (not lists) back to the user.
 ```
 gene_tuple = ("DDX11L1","WASH7P","MIR6859-1","MIR1302-2HG","MIR1302-2","FAM138A")
 ```

 ### Lists
-- List of variables/elements
+- List of variables/elements, defined by "[]".
 ```
 gene_list = ["DDX11L1","WASH7P","MIR6859-1","MIR1302-2HG","MIR1302-2","FAM138A"]
 ```